jodastephen/railmodel/CR2-SwirlMax-SWLondon.md

 * CR2 changing to Northern (City) Southbound at AGL in 41-44m at 4tph (+8m)
 * CR2 changing to District at VIC in 42-44m at 4tph (+9m)
 * SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Northern (West End) at WAT changing to District at CHX in 41-47m at 10tph (+10m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Victoria at VXH changing to District at VIC in 42-47m at 10tph (+10m)
 * SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to BAL-VIC at CLJ changing to District at VIC in 45-49m at 10tph (+13m)

 From Surbiton to Moorgate (9m better)